 The circuit is typically done in 2-3 days, and you’ll be bush camping for 2 nights at designated free campsites along the trail.
 While camping is free, you’ll need to pay for an overnight hiking permit which ends up being about the same as what a Tidal River campsite costs.
 And of course, you’ll be carrying a pack with your sleeping gear, tent, food, and layers.

-Below is a photo montage of most of the day walks available at Wilsons Prom.
+Below is a photo montage of most of the shorter Wilsons Prom walks.
 The majority are quick and easy walks unless otherwise specified.

 Lilly Pully Gully – An easy stroll through the rainforest with not much of a view, but some cool trees and plants along the way.
 You can either hike to the boardwalk and back along this easy trail, or continue in a circuit toward Mt.
 Bishop that also ends at the carpark.

 Mt.
 Oberon – This is one of the best walks in Wilsons Prom.
 About an hour walk uphill on a paved/closed-off road.
 If you summit for sunset, be sure to bring a torch or headlamp so you can find your way back down in the dark.
 A MUST-DO.

 Tidal River Boardwalk – A very easy stroll along Tidal River, accessible from the campground.
 It’s also a gateway to some other walks in the area.